LipeSou/vectoo/README.md

 ## Local Development

-To develop Dub locally, you will need to clone this repository.
+You will need to clone this repository.

 Once that's done, you can use the following commands to run the app locally: